Five Barbarians

-Of these five tribal ethnic groups, the Xiongnu and Xianbei were nomadic peoples from the northern steppes.
-The ethnic identity of the Xiongnu is uncertain, but the Xianbei appear to have been Mongolic.
-The Jie, another pastoral people, may have been a branch of the Xiongnu, who may have been Yeniseian or Iranian.
+Out of the five tribal ethnic groups, the Xiongnu, Jie and Xianbei were nomadic peoples from the northern steppes.
 The Di and Qiang were from the highlands of western China.
-The Qiang were predominantly herdsmen and spoke Sino-Tibetan (Tibeto-Burman) languages, while the Di were farmers who may have spoken a Sino-Tibetan or Turkic language.
+The Qiang were predominantly herdsmen, while the Di were farmers.
+While these people's ethnic identity is uncertain, theories and research suggest that they may have Turkic, Proto-Mongolic, Tibeto-Burman or Tungusic origins.

-Although the term "Five Barbarians" is often used alongside the Sixteen Kingdoms, there were in fact more than five relevant ethnic groups during the period, such as the Dingling and Wuhuan.
+Although the term "Five Barbarians" is often used alongside the Sixteen Kingdoms, there were in fact more than five relevant non-Han groups during the period, such as the Dingling and Wuhuan.
 Patrilineally, the ruling family of Cheng-Han descended from the Bandun Man, also known as Cong (賨), but are referred to as Ba-Di as they mingled with the Di tribes.
 The Juqu clan of Northern Liang, though often classed as Xiongnu, were of Lushuihu ethnicity, while Gao Yun, who can either be interpreted as the last ruler of Later Yan or first ruler of Northern Yan, was an ethnic Goguryeo.